 - schools, colleges and other education providers

 - government departments and local authorities

 Also, under the discrimination act there are 9 forms of protected characteristics.
-Under this act it is unlawful to discriminate because of one or more of the characteristics.
+Under this key legislation relating to equality and diversity it is unlawful to discriminate because of one or more of the characteristics.
 Employers should be aware of what is included in the “protected characteristics” and how the law varies for each these.

 The characteristics that are protected under the Equality Act 2010 are:

 - gender reassignment

 - marriage or civil partnership (in employment only)